skirtapaieo/duediligence-101/README.md

 # Due Diligence Framework

 Most assignments start with a Due Diligence, either of technology only, or in a broader sense.
-In some assignments the Due Diligence isn't done in the beginning, but rather in the middle or at the end.
+In some assignments the Due Diligence isn't done in the beginning, but rather in the middle or at the end. :rocket

 ## Table of Contents
 - [Methodology](#methodology)